Approval and Maintenance of Higher Education Courses Procedure

 CRICOS Commonwealth Register of Institutions and Courses for Overseas Students

-Discipline – Generic Refers to the broad area of study and for most institutions is historically based, eg Arts, Science, Applied Science, Computing or Business.
+Discipline – Generic Refers to the broad area of study, e.g. Arts, Science, Computing or Business.

-Double Degree Two undergraduate degrees -the student is eligible to receive two testamurs, for example, Bachelor of Arts and Bachelor of Computing
+Double Degree Two coursework degrees - the student is eligible to receive two testamurs, for example, Bachelor of Arts and Bachelor of Computing.

 Enabling course A non-award course that prepares and enables domestic students, on completion, to undertake a higher education award course.
 It does not include a course that, in itself, leads to a higher education or VET award, or that the Minister determines is not an enabling course (HESA Schedule 1 and Ministerial determination).
 While students may receive credit towards a higher education award course for units undertaken in their enabling course, a course that consists primarily of units that lead to the higher education award that students are preparing to undertake would not be considered an enabling course.
 Requirements for enabling courses are set out in section 6.7 of the Higher Education Administrative Information for Providers (AIP).